AlexTLeo/exprob_assignment1/README.md

   3. rooms

-Then, it goes to that location and waits for some time (to simulate work), after which a new location is searched for and so on.\n During its entire operation, the robot constantly monitors its own battery.
+Then, it goes to that location and waits for some time (to simulate work), after which a new location is searched for and so on.<br>
+During its entire operation, the robot constantly monitors its own battery.
 If the battery level falls below the first threshold (battery *low*), then the robot will finsh up its current work and then immediately after go charge itself.
-If however the battery level falls below the second threshold (battery *critical*), then the robot will immediately stop its work and find a charging station.\n A location is considered a **charger** if it allows the **robot** to charge.
+If however the battery level falls below the second threshold (battery *critical*), then the robot will immediately stop its work and find a charging station.<br>
+A location is considered a **charger** if it allows the **robot** to charge.
 In this simulation, only the **corridor E** is considered a **charger**.